 "...if we don't feel our feelings all the way through, they never leave us, and then we do all kinds of unusual things to get out from under them.
 This is the cause of many addiction."
 From Mark Nepo's The Book of Awakening, March 26.

-My day Sixty-Nine fell on March 26 and I wrote about how exhausted I was feeling all my new feelings.
-I cracked open The Book of Awaking, and there it was-the reinforcement I needed to have that I'm doing the necessary work.
-I used to read his daily meditations regularly but haven't in about 9 months-and when I did start again is was striking relevant.
+My day Sixty-Nine fell on March 26 and I wrote about how exhausted I was from feeling all my new feelings.
+I cracked open The Book of Awaking, and there it was: the reinforcement I needed to have that I'm doing the necessary work.
+I used to read his daily meditations regularly but haven't in about 9 months-and when I did start again is was strikingly relevant.
 It just took me a couple of days to sit with it here before I actually opened it.

 I like when the universe lines up to send me a poignant message.
 I just have to be open to receive those messages and lessons.
 Makes me feel like It's a sign that I'm heading in the right direction with what I'm doing.
 Feeling feelings, confronting addictions, making good choices daily that add up to a good life.

 A strong feeling and thought today: forever?
 Is it realistic that my goal is to never, ever drink again?
 I feel great and that's why I'm thinking this, but still it is frustrating to walk back through why I most likely won't be able to moderate.
 Hahaha, even writing this I imagined myself gulping a really cold beer.
 GULPING.
 Yep, not a sipper.